A Brighter Future: Solar for Schools

 How Does Solar Power Work?

-The photovoltaic (PV) cells in solar panels use particles of light to knock electrons free from atoms and generate a flow of electricity.
-The resulting current of electricity then runs through a device called an inverter, which allows power to move to the building.
+The photovoltaic (PV) cells in solar panels utilize particles of light to dislodge electrons from atoms, generating an electric current.
+The resulting current of electricity then flows through a device called an inverter, which enables power to be transferred to the building.

 Examples of solar array projects at K-12 schools